Cats are the sweetest and most mysterious creatures in the animal kingdom. They display incredible characteristics and are adored all over the world.

-Cats are really sweet pets.
-It is believed that they were domesticated naturally, and that it was the animals themselves that took it upon themselves to get closer to humans.
+Cats are adorable pets.
+It is believed that they were domesticated naturally and that the animals themselves took it upon themselves to get closer to humans.
 As agriculture was developing, the appearance of rats searching for food led to cats coming into the human fold.
-Humans were happy to allow the presence of cats, as long as they kept away the rats.
+Humans were happy to allow the presence of cats as long as they kept away the rats.
 Cats have kept their self-sufficient hunter instincts and independence thanks to this initial arrangement.
 Humans didn’t need to feed them, as they kept themselves fed by catching rats.

-At the time of the Roman Empire, cats had an important role as hunters and companions, and it was at this time that they started making their way across Europe, as the Roman territories expanded.
+At the time of the Roman Empire, cats had an important role as hunters and companions, and it was at this time they started making their way across Europe as the Roman territories expanded.
 In China, cats were seen as a woman’s companion.
-In Japan, cats made an appearance as a gift for the Emperor Ichijo, and were warmly welcomed by Japanese society.
+In Japan, cats appeared as a gift for Emperor Ichijo and were warmly welcomed by Japanese society.

 Cats gradually spread around the continents, thanks to the development of long-distance sailing.
 Those who associate parrots with seafaring are mistaken.
 In truth, cats were the sailor’s friend, as they kept the food safe from rats.